 Please allow enough time to walk through all of the steps listed above (about one to three weeks).
 Authorizations may take up to two additional weeks.

-Fall 2018 Deadline: October 12 - This is the latest date to request a CPT i-20 work authorization from OIPS.
+Spring 2019 Deadline: March 6 - This is the latest date to request a CPT I-20 work authorization from OIPS.

 Job and Internship Search Tips

 Use Passport Career to find jobs and internships in over 75 countries across the globe including the United States.
 Passport Career features an H-1B database with 300,000+ employer profiles for U.S. job searches.
 Select "Register Now!" in the upper right corner of the homepage and enter "gmuniver" as the registration key.

 Save your job search criteria in Handshake and customize job alert notifications in Handshake to identify employers who are hiring international students.

 Networking means developing relationships through in-person meetings or social situations.
 Reach out to your friends, family members, faculty, and alumni to see if they are aware of any employers who have worked with international students in the past.
 Volunteer at seminars, job fairs, and other university events.
 This will help you develop social skills required in the workplace.